happyrabbit/IntroDataScience/README.md

 - Regularized generalized regression
 - Add Python Code
 - Combine baby subsections
+- Deep Learning and its application
 - Need to give more thoughts on how to blend with the case study.
 Refer to " Data Science in R: A Case Studies Approach to Computational Reasoning and Problem Solving" by Nolan and Temple Lang.
   ~~- Add a “soft skills” section in each chapter which might break up the technical sequences and build on them in context.~~
 - Make chapter 4 an appendix or later chapter.
 And change the topic to be high-performance computing (Hadoop and spark, etc., based on reviewer 3).
 The rapid changing of platforms and tools is a concern.
 - Chapter for clustering methods.
 - Provide dataset and code supplements for both R and Python using notebooks.